smh-kneonix/resume/README.md

  ```
  2. Open the index.html file in your preferred browser to see the website.

- 3. Edit the HTML and CSS files to customize the website as per your requirements.
+ 3. Edit the HTML and CSS files to customize the website per your requirements.

 ## Acknowledgments
 * <a href="https://getbootstrap.com/">Bootstrap</a>